Learning how to describe yourself online properly can be the difference between attracting the right attention and the wrong attention.

 Again, no one wants a good listener and not a good talker.
 You have to show that you can carry a conversation well on both ends.

-People don’t need a mom.
-They want a date.
+People don’t want a mom, they want a date.
 [Try: Why do all the nice guys suck at online dating?]

 If they’re looking for a pet, this can be a good thing.
 When it comes to romantic relationships, though, this is a given.